Airline industry braces for prolonged recovery from coronavirus crisis

 Southwest Airlines to apply for U.S. government aid as demand craters

-(Reporting by Jamie Freed; additional reporting by Tracy Rucinski in Chicago, David Shepardson in Washington, Tim Hepher in Paris, Kate Holton in London and Khanh Vu in Hanoi; Editing by Lisa Shumaker)
+(Reporting by Jamie Freed and David Shepardson; additional reporting by Tracy Rucinski in Chicago, Tim Hepher in Paris, Kate Holton in London and Khanh Vu in Hanoi; Editing by Lisa Shumaker and Jane Wardell)

 ((Jamie.Freed@thomsonreuters.com; +61 2 9321 8174;))